-DERS can increase collaboration with a network of other employment and training-related programs offered under the Division by partnering with effective workforce development programs to assist in the increase of employment outcomes and prevent duplications of effort.
-Through the Arizona Management System (AMS), regularly scheduled reflection meetings are held to enable DERS Programs to share information, identify gaps that can be supplemented by another program, and coordinate employment-related services.
-There are multiple workforce programs that are housed under DERS, such as the Temporary Assistance for Needy Families (TANF) Jobs Program, the Senior Community Service Employment Program, Wilson Fish TANF Coordination/TANF Refugee, VR, Reentry, WIOA Title IB, Trade Adjustment Assistance, Reemployment Services and Eligibility Assessment Program, and the JVSG Program.
-As a result, there is an opportunity to conduct information sharing and to develop links between SNAP CAN and other ADES/DERS employment programs, when applicable, to provide services to meet the unique barriers and employment goals of SNAP participants.
+There are multiple workforce programs housed under DERS, such as the Temporary Assistance for Needy Families (TANF) Jobs Program, the Senior Community Service Employment Program, the Wilson-Fish TANF Coordination Refugee Program, Vocational Rehabilitation, Reentry, WIOA Title I-B, Trade Adjustment Assistance, the Reemployment Services and Eligibility Assessment Program, Registered Apprenticeship, and the Jobs for Veterans State Grants (JVSG) Program.
+As a result, there is an opportunity to conduct information sharing and to develop links between SNAP CAN and other DERS employment programs, when applicable, to provide services to meet the unique barriers and employment goals of SNAP participants.